lightningC00kie/nfa-to-dfa/README.md

 ### Introduction

 This repository proposes the development of a C# program designed to convert non-deterministic finite automata (NFA) to deterministic finite automata (DFA).
 The program also includes functionality for transforming arbitrary regular expressions into NFAs.
-The project's primary goal is to automate the conversion process, enabling efficient analysis and manipulation of automata in fields such as formal languages, compiler design, and pattern matching.

 ### Objectives